-These are a wax and oil hybrid and are the primary blendable colored pencil line offered by Spectrum Noir.
+Spectrum Noir Colored Pencils are a wax and oil hybrid and are the primary blendable colored pencil line offered by Crafter’s Companion.
 The color wheel is actually broken down into 5 different sets of 24 pencils, with the “Essentials” set attempting to encompass many of the highly-utilized colors generally needed for a piece.
 Overall they have a decent combination of blend ability and utilization while still being durable enough to be used on a regular basis and sharpened.
 It is a bit frustrating that in order to get the full-color offering you have to purchase 5 different tins as opposed to having the entire group available in a single set, however.

 Visual Appeal – 3.5/5

 Spectrum Noir advertises these as being highly blendable and for the most part, they do a decent job.
+The interesting oil and wax hybrid manage to capture the brightness of waxy pigments and the thick texture of many oils.
 The colors are relatively vivid, although there can be some inconsistencies between them.
 As mentioned, it is also frustrating that many of the colors you will need will require purchasing one of the other 4 available sets.
 In other words, a given set will be severely limited in its scope.
 But the color can be laid down pretty thick if desired which is quite nice.

 Usability and Durability – 3/5